 Medication may be taken while in live-in treatment, as long as a psychiatrist or other physician prescribed it upon thorough assessment, and caregivers (where applicable) and the youth agree with the recommendation.
 Medications prescribed 30+ days from the admission date will need to be confirmed through the prescribing doctor prior to being approved for use while in live-in treatment.
 There will be some occasions where a psychiatric assessment during residential care will lead to a recommendation for medication.

 Please note that only a physician and/or pharmacist can fully explain the potential benefits and/or risks and side effects of any medication.

 Clinical staff oversee the self-disbursement and ingestion of medication as per our medication policy.

-Caregivers are strongly encouraged to stay in regular contact with their youth’s therapist by way of telephone calls, email and counselling sessions throughout residential treatment, as well as during the continuing care phase.
+Caregivers are strongly encouraged to stay in regular contact with their youth’s therapist by way of telephone calls, email and counselling sessions throughout live-in treatment, as well as during the continuing care phase.

 We are always subject to the privacy rights of the youth under the consent to release information legislation, which may prohibit the degree of information sharing at times.

 Clients are able to receive and place select telephone calls throughout their time in live-in treatment.
 However, in order to avoid programming interruptions and to maintain programming consistency, phone calls are only permitted at select times and with select individuals (determined in consultation with the youth).

 Caregivers are strongly encouraged to visit their youth while they are partaking in live-in treatment (siblings are also welcome to visit as are extended family members – space permitting).
 Scheduled visiting times typically occur on weekends.